Why We Do This: Our Mission and Our Goals

 • Know the basic doctrines and historical dynamics of a variety of religious traditions, along with the apostolic opportunities and challenges that religious pluralism entails.

-• > Textbooks, Resources and Course Descriptions
+• > Course Descriptions

 Social Studies Department Faculty